basbeu/JudobaseStats/README.md

 - stdout: print the analysis to the standard output (default value)
 - txt: print the analysis to txt files.
 The location of the files is controled with the `output` flag.
 - csv: format the analysis in a single csv file.
 The location of the file is controled with the `output` flag.
+- json: format the analysis in a single json file.
+The location of the file is controled with the `output` flag.

 ### Usage :
 ```